rollrat/typescript-to-csharp-transpiler/README.md

    - using bable typescript plugin

-2. Sementic Analysis
+2. Semantic Analysis (Semantic)

    - process adding necessary modules and module context linkage, type inference, type lowering
    - finds a type or syntax that cannot be transpiled
    - these are later split into override functions or return an error to the user

-3. Static Analysis
+3. Static Analysis (Analysis)

    - find expensive methods or loops.

-4. Code Transform for Optimizing
+4. Code Transform for Optimizing (Transform)

    - remove unnecessary code and optimize code
    - like loop unroll etc...

-5. Emit to CSharp Code
+5. Emit to CSharp Code (Emitter)